-The provider had in place systems to track goal progress, which included; goal description, actions taken, progress made, supporting evidence and how the resident celebrated after achieving their goal.
+The provider had in place systems to track goal progress.
+For example, goals were discussed with residents during monthly key working meetings.
+The inspector reviewed one resident's monthly key working meeting minutes and saw evidence that the following was discussed and recorded; goal description, actions taken, progress made, supporting evidence and how the resident celebrated after achieving their goal.
 Photographs of residents participating in their chosen goals and how they celebrated were included in their personal plans.